Skip to content

 We started by blowing up a balloon representing your startup system.

-The air you blew into that ballon rrpresented the energy, effort, capital and creativity you have pumped into your venture.
+The air you blew into that ballon rrpresented the creativity, energy, effort, resource and capital you have pumped into your venture.

 The balloons’ elasticiity was a metaphor for your current organizational capacity (mass).

-The question for you was how much force (effort, energy, or even capital) can your system handle before it bursts?
+One question for you was how much force (effort, energy, or even capital) can your system currently handle before it bursts?

 When we relased the balloons they zipped chaotically around... why?